hmu332233/IssueCal/README.md

 2. Important: Check "Include all branches".
 3. Click on "Create repository from template".

-## Usage
-Using IssueCal is simple.
-Follow the steps below to create an event using IssueCal:

-1. Navigate to the Issues tab in your GitHub repository.
-2. Click on the "New issue" button.
-3. Select the "Event" from the available issue templates.
-4. Fill out the event details according to the given template.
-5. Once you've created the event, IssueCal will automatically convert it into a shareable subscription calendar.
-This will allow everyone to easily stay informed of the latest schedules and events in your project.

 ## Setting Up GitHub Pages (Calendar URL)
 To activate GitHub Pages and get your calendar URL, follow these steps: